Sen-Se1/advanced-python-labs/README.md

 - **LangChain** – for building AI applications with large language models
 - **Crawl4AI** – for advanced web crawling and data extraction
 - **LLM Access with FastAPI & Ollama** – for building secure AI APIs with authentication
+- **Machine Learning with FastAPI & Render** – build, deploy, and monitor ML services in the cloud

 ---